apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 The following items are new improvements and enhancements presented in this release.

+### JDK 15 Compatibility

+CAS is able to build and run successfully against the latest versions of JDK 15.
+The JDK baseline requirement continues to be set at JDK 11, and this release is keeping up with JDK releases to ensure CAS can correctly switch the baseline requirement when deemed necessary.

 ### Test Coverage via CodeCov

 CAS test coverage across all modules in the codebase has now reached `88%` and continues to climb.
 Additional validation rules are also applied